 My mother in law taught me how to make rolls when I was first married over 33 years ago.
-This recipe has been in my husbands family for years and is one of our kids’ favorite!
+This recipe, My Mother in Law’s Rolls (Doreen’s Rolls), has been in my husbands family for years and is one of our kids’ favorite!
 It is one of my favorite recipes because it calls for dried milk, which I store for emergencies.
 Doreen’s Rolls have become legendary among our family and friends.

 If you’ve never made homemade rolls, I highly suggest this recipe, the dough is very soft and pliable and so easy to handle!
 They are the perfect shape for stuffing a bit of turkey and cranberry sauce inside for the best after Thanksgiving snack.

 - 2 tablespoons yeast

 - 1 cup warm water

 - 5 cups flour , approximately (plus more for rolling out)